 Courses, reading lists, and citations can be managed manually using the Alma user interface, or automatically by an external service, such as Ex Libris Leganto or the Alma Web service.
 This section describes the manual handling of these entities using Alma.
-For information on using the Alma Web services to handle these entities, see https://developers.exlibrisgroup.com...a/apis/courses.
+For information on using the Alma Web services to handle these entities, see the Courses API in the Ex Libris Developers Network.

 The diagram below illustrates the hierarchy of the course, reading list, section, and citation entities.

 - Citations are the basic processing units.
 Citations refer to a resource, such as Alma inventory or a website.
 They are typically the reading list titles that must be processed (moved to and from reserved areas, digitized), or the faculty-owned copies that are part of the required reading list.
 Citations may be accessed by a course in the course list or by a reading list task list (which lists all the reading lists in the system, filtered by their assignment to specific operators).

 - Citations are connected to one or more sections within reading lists.
 A section is a logical group within a reading list, such as “Week 1” or “Optional”.
 The same citation can appear in multiple sections.